v Bulgaria, 1994 World Cup Quarter-Final

 Matthäus pen 47. / Stoichkov 75., Letchkov 78.

-When Germany found themselves pitted against Bulgaria in the quarter-finals of the World Cup, the differences could not be more stark.
-On one side there were the three-time World Champions, six-time finalists, nine-time semi-finalists and eleven-time quarter-finalists.
-On the other there was a country that had competed in only five previous World Cup finals tournaments, going beyond the first phase on only one occasion.
+When Germany found themselves pitted against Bulgaria in the quarter-finals of the World Cup, the differences could not have been more stark.
+On one side there would be the three-time World Champions, six-time finalists, nine-time semi-finalists and eleven-time quarter-finalists.
+On the other there was unfashionable Bulgaria, a country that had competed in only five previous World Cup finals tournaments, going beyond the first phase on only one occasion.
 In all that time, they had failed to win a single match – drawing six and losing ten.

-The second phase saw Dimitar Penev’s side overcome a far more fluent Mexican side on penalties after a 1-1 draw, securing their first-ever appearance in a World Cup quarter-final.
-The win against Mexico has been seen by many as something of a surprise, but against Germany at the Giants Stadium in New York everybody bar the most enthusiastic Bulgarian supporter fully expected this Balkan fairytale to come to an end.
+The second phase would see Dimitar Penev’s side overcome a far more fluent Mexican side on penalties after a 1-1 draw, securing their first-ever appearance in a World Cup quarter-final.
+The win against Mexico had been seen by many as something of a surprise, but against Germany at the Giants Stadium in New York everybody bar the most enthusiastic Bulgarian supporter fully expected this Balkan fairytale to come to an end.

 [match details]

-When the final whistle blew and the Bulgarians celebrated, the Germans silently sloped off the pitch.
-There was little in the way of emotion, simply a sense of shock and disbelief.
-The most circulated immediate post-match story concerned midfielder Martin Wagner, who had been in the dressing room recovering from the blow to the head that had seen him substituted ten minutes after Lothar Matthäus had given the Mannschaft the lead.
+When the final whistle blew and the Bulgarians started to celebrate, the Germans would silently slope off the pitch.
+There would be little in the way of emotion, simply a profound sense of shock and disbelief.
+The most circulated immediate post-match story would concern midfielder Martin Wagner, who had been in the dressing room recovering from the blow to the head that had seen him substituted ten minutes after Lothar Matthäus had given the Mannschaft the lead.
 When informed by his blank-faced teammates that the game had finished 2-1, the groggy 1.
-FC Kaiserslautern player casually asked who had scored Germany’s second.
-When informed that the Bulgarians had won, it was just too much.
+FC Kaiserslautern player would casually ask who had scored Germany’s second.
+When told that the Bulgarians had won, it would be just too much.
 Wagner must have felt that he was still in a daze.

 The shock would be hard to bear.
-At 1-0 up, the Mannschaft had one foot in the last four.
-Then there was the Möller shot off the post and the disallowed Völler goal.
-Then, in the space of five minutes, everything had been turned upon its head.
+At 1-0 up, the Mannschaft would have one foot in the last four.
+There was the Möller shot off the post and the disallowed Völler goal.
+Then, in the space of five minutes, everything would be turned upon its head.
 Or rather, upon the bald head of Yordan Letchkov.
-It was actually difficult to believe that it the World Cup dream was all over.
+It was actually difficult to believe that the World Cup dream was all over.
 This wasn’t Brazil, Italy or even England.
 This was Bulgaria.
 Bulgaria.
 Bulgaria, the name of the great uncle from the Wombles.
 Bulgaria, the country ridiculed for having gone seventeen World Cup finals matches without a win.
 Bulgaria, the team with the toupee-wearing goalkeeper.

 Germany: Illgner – Matthäus (c) – Berthold, Kohler, Helmer – Häßler (83.
 Brehme), Buchwald, Wagner (59.
 Strunz) – Möller – Völler, Klinsmann